 Gareth's group develops and applies machine learning with a focus on sparse and noisy experimental data.
 The tool is marketed for materials and chemicals design as the Alchemite™ software suite by Intellegens; as the drug design package Cerella™ by Optibrium; and for 3D printing through ANSYS Granta.
 Please read the research stories below, publications, talks, and news coverage.

-Through the stone, bronze, and iron ages the discovery of new materials has chronicled human history.
-The coming of each age was sparked by the chance discovery of a new metal.
-Despite the central importance of materials in enabling breakthrough technologies, even today the only way to develop new materials is through experimental driven trial and improvement.
-We have proposed, implemented, and employed a deep learning tool that has specialist capabilities to handle the typical experimental data set.
-The tool learns deep correlations in the data, and then designs new optimal solutions.
-The approach is generic so we have applied it to both industrial materials and drug design.
-The tool is now being commercialized by Intellegens.
+Through the stone, bronze, and iron ages materials have chronicled human history.
+Despite the central importance of materials in enabling technologies, even today materials are discovered through experimental driven trial and improvement.
+We proposed, implemented, and employed a machine learning tool, Alchemite™, that has specialist capabilities to handle sparse experimental data.

 All of the electrons in a materials solid interact with each other, so that when one electron moves it pushes all of the other electrons in the material.
 Furthermore, electrons are quantum particles so they obey the counter-intuitive laws of quantum mechanics.
 The juxtaposition of many-body interactions and quantum mechanics leads to exotic phenomena including ferromagnetism and quantum mechanics.

 An electron gas with contact repulsive interactions is a deceptively simple interacting system, yet it displays a remarkably rich range of phenomena.
 At mean-field level the electron gas was predicted by Stoner to undergo a mean-field transition into an itinerant ferromagnet.
 This phase has never been cleanly observed in the solid state, however our study underpinned the first experimental exploration in an ultracold atomic gas.